elihe999/beego_report_reader/README.md

 ## Issue

-panic: err: chdir : The system cannot find the file specified.: stderr:
+> panic: err: chdir : The system cannot find the file specified.: stderr:

-> 没有打包完整，go.mod
+>> 没有打包完整，go.mod

+> conversion from int to string yields a string of one rune, not a string of digits (did you mean fmt.Sprint(x)?)stringintconv